-When the BORENx bits of the Configuration Words are programmed to '11', the BOR is always on.
+When the BOREN bits of Configuration Words are programmed to '11', the BOR is always on.
 The device start-up will be delayed until the BOR is ready and VDD is higher than the BOR threshold.

 BOR protection is active during Sleep.
 The BOR does not delay wake-up from Sleep.